Tzompan (MH639v)

 Glyph or Iconographic Image Description:

-This black-line drawing of the simplex glyph for the personal name Tzompan ("Tree" or "Skull Rack," attested here as a man's name) shows a tree with three branches.
+This black-line drawing of the simplex glyph for the personal name Tzompan ("Tree" or "Skull Rack," attested here as a man's name) shows a tree with three branches and large leaves.
+If this sign is meant to represent a skull rack surreptitiously, then it serves as a homophonic phonogram here.

 Description, Credit: